finn-daniel/cnsFormatPainter/README.md

 2. Click a component to compy from

 3. Click a component to paste visibility to.
 Continue clicking components until you're done.
 Click away from any component to finish.

+## Issues

+1. The formatPainter command can be ended without being notified, basically it gets the rug pulled out from under it.
+Doing a mouse drag or an "undo" will cause it to get stuck in a loop waiting for user input with no way out.
+Kill the Skill interpreter and rerun the command.

+2. Cadence gives you inconsisent relative property locations.
+Sometimes the property location is defined by its bottom left corner, sometimes it's the right, sometimes it's the middle.
+I need to find a way to determine what the "origin" of the property is defined by, otherwise there's no way I can make them match.